 How Are the New Standards Organized?

-The Arts disciplines are unified by common Artistic Processes and Anchor Standards.
+The five Arts disciplines are unified by common Artistic Processes and Anchor Standards.
 The Core Arts Standards include two levels of standards: Anchor Standards and Performance Standards.
-Anchor Standards are overarching standards statements of what students should know and do in all of the arts as a result of their PreK-12 education.
-A performance standard is a statement of what students should know and be able to do in a particular artistic discipline by the end of a specific grade or level.
+Anchor Standards are overarching standards; statements of what students should know and do in all of the arts as a result of their PreK-12 education.
+The Anchor Standards are reflected as statements about what it means to Create, Present, Respond, and Connect in the sample Proficiency-Based Graduation Requirements with Performance Indicators.
+Performance standards are statements of what students should know and be able to do, in a particular artistic discipline, by the end of a specific grade or level.
 Performance Standards, Enduring Understandings, and Essential Questions help to inform teaching grade-by-grade.
-For more information on NCAS please visit the National Coalition for Core Arts Standards.
+For more information on NCAS please peruse the frequently asked questions section.

 - August 2017